Derms Love TikTok's 'Skin Cycling' Hack & Here's What It Did For My Acne

 How do you do skin cycling?

-Next, I picked up one of my favourite exfoliating products: The Ordinary Glycolic Acid 7% Toning Solution, $16.30.
+Next, I picked up one of my favourite exfoliating products: The Ordinary Glycolic Acid 7% Toning Solution, £8.
 I've used acid exfoliators like this one before so my skin is used to them.
 If you're a beginner, I'd suggest something a lot gentler.
-Try Pixi Glow Tonic, $28, or Medik8 Press & Glow, $58, swiped on with a cotton pad — both of which feature glycolic acid.
+Try Pixi Glow Tonic, £10, or Medik8 Press & Glow, £27, swiped on with a cotton pad — both of which feature glycolic acid.
 TikTok's Dr Bowe says that a slight tingle is normal but if it burns, rinse the product off immediately.
-I followed with a simple fragrance-free moisturiser.
+I followed with a simple moisturiser, DermaSeries Overnight Face Cream, £13, which is fragrance-free and lightweight yet substantially nourishing.

 Advertisement